markwylde/code-style/SPEC.md

 - Controllers live in files following `controllers/{entity}/{optionalSegment}/{method}.ts`, for example `controllers/users/[id]/get.ts`.
 - Controllers are thin HTTP adapters.
 They parse input, enforce authentication and authorization, call models and services, and shape HTTP responses.
 They contain no database logic.
-- HTTP routing uses `URLPattern` objects instead of manual string matching.
-Each route declares a method and a `URLPattern` for the pathname, and handlers receive parsed parameters from the pattern match.
+- HTTP routing uses string patterns with `:param` syntax for dynamic segments.
+Each route declares a method and pattern string, with parameters validated through Zod schemas in controllers.
 - Models encapsulate domain and data logic.
 They validate inputs relevant to the domain, perform all database access, apply invariants, and return plain data objects.
 They contain no HTTP concerns.
 - Controllers register OpenAPI via zod schemas and map domain data from models to the response.
 OpenAPI types describe the external shape; model types describe the internal domain.
 - Types used by models are defined with zod and inferred types near the model functions, or shared in `schemas/` when reused by multiple callers.
 Controllers import those types to validate I/O, but do not redefine domain types.